rsms/libcss-osx/README.md

 ## License

-See dubdirectories libcss, libparserutils and libwapcaplet for details on their respective license.
+See subdirectories libcss, libparserutils and libwapcaplet for details on their respective license.

 The build script and other additions are licensed under an MIT license: